richard-smith-67/SearchApi/README.md

 # Full Text Search API

-This is a simple .NET API that implements a full-text search.
+This is a simple .NET API that implements a full-text search on name and email.
 It's designed to work with a Vue.js frontend application.
 The API runs on port 5288 and the Vue.js application is hardcoded to query this endpoint.

 ## Prerequisites